White Gables — Summerville, South Carolina

 Reflections on White Gables

-Brandon Coffey, who contributed the photos above, also shared this wonderful information:
+Brandon Coffey, who contributed some of the photos above, also shared this wonderful information:

 “This large, pre-Civil War, three-story home was built in 1830 and was the personal residence of Henry Peak, an officer with the South Carolina Canal and Railroad Company.
 The house was built in the popular Greek Revival style and boasts twelve rooms.
 The first floor is of masonry construction, and the top two levels are clapboard.